Showing posts with label personal development. Show all posts

 Teachers’ Day: From a Teacher’s Perspective

-Coinciding with the Teachers’ Day today, I would like to write something about teaching and what it means to me.
-The best way I have learned to be a teacher is by looking at the way in which others teach me.
+Coinciding with Teachers' Day today, I would like to write something about teaching and what it means to me.
+The best way I have learned to be a teacher is by looking at how others teach me—which is sometimes terrifying, sometimes inspiring, and occasionally a great lesson in what not to do.
 Teachers are lifelong learners who relish the chance to grow and evolve.
-Moreover, the innocent enthusiasm of young students keep teachers young as they remind you to smile through.
+Moreover, the innocent enthusiasm of young students keeps teachers young, as they remind you to smile through the chaos, the marking, and the endless meetings about meetings.

-In many ways, learning and teaching are ties to each other.
-Teaching means helping people to learn something.
-Teaching is learning, enriching and growing.
-Teaching is caring, motivating and inspiring.
-Teaching is collaborating/ equalizing, energizing and exhilarating.
-Teaching is dividing, equalizing and loving.
+In many ways, learning and teaching are tied to each other—like a married couple who can't decide whether to hug or strangle each other.
+Teaching means helping people learn something.
+Teaching is learning, enriching, and growing.
+Teaching is caring, motivating, and inspiring.
+Teaching is collaborating, equalizing, energizing, and exhilarating.
+Teaching is also exhausting, confusing, and occasionally makes you want to hide in the supply closet.
+But we push through.

-I gain fondness by seeing a person who learns and changes and gain understanding about the meanings of life and the world they live in and having the ability to be unselfish and worthy contributors to society.
-I help them to grow into what they want to be.
+I gain fondness by seeing a person who learns, changes, and gains understanding about the meanings of life and the world they live in—and having the ability to be unselfish and worthy contributors to society.
+In other words, I help them grow into what they want to be, provided they stop sharpening pencils during my lecture.

 I have encountered many best students in my life who have in turn shaped my life better.
-They are Monu Tamang, Mahindra, Yangchen, Sonam3s, Susan, Karma to name a few.
+They are Monu Tamang, Mahindra, Yangchen, Sonam3s (yes, with a 3—there are many Sonams), Susan, Karma, to name a few.
+The rest are still a work in progress.
+So am I.

 A novice child comes into class not able to read.
-When he leaves in December, he will have become independent and understand the way of things and potential and creative solver.
+When he leaves in December, he will have become independent, understood the way of things, and become a potential and creative solver.
 I have to say, seeing the progression of a child and making a difference in a child's life from February to December is invigorating.
-That's what will make teaching mean the most to me.
+It's also exhausting, but in a good way—like running a marathon while being asked "Why?" every thirty seconds.
+That's what makes teachingmean the most to me.

 Teaching to me means caring, nurturing, and developing minds and talents.
-It is about passion as it is about the reason.
-It's about not only motivating students to learn, but teaching them how to learn, and doing so in a manner that is relevant, meaningful, and memorable.
-It is about listening, questioning, being responsive, and pushing students to excel; at the same time, it's about being human, respecting others, and being professional at all times.
+It is about passion as much as it is about reason.
+It's about not only motivating students to learn but teaching them how to learn—and doing so in a manner that is relevant, meaningful, and memorable.
+It is about listening, questioning, being responsive, and pushing students to excel.
+At the same time, it's about being human, respecting others, and being professional at all times—even when someone has just asked, "Is this for marks?" for the fifteenth time.

 Teaching is more than just a job.
 It's a calling.
 It's an ever-surprising mix of grueling hard work and ecstatic successes, both big and small.
-To constantly improve teaching capabilities and to be there for the student, and to help with any problems they have, in or out of the class, to teach and delight are my motto of being in teaching.
+To constantly improve teachingcapabilities and to be there for the student, and to help with any problems they have, in or out of the class, to teach and delight—that is my motto.
+Also, to never lose my sense of humor.
+That one is survival.

-There are many different learning styles as there are many ways to solve the problems.
-The ability to look at life in a different way and to explain a topic in a different way is one way.
+There are as many different learning styles as there are ways to solve problems.
+The ability to look at life in a different way and to explain a topic in a different way is one approach.
 Not everyone gets a subject as taught by every teacher.
-Images, pictures, trips, etc are some ways.
+Images, pictures, trips, and the occasional bribe of candy are some ways.

-As a teacher I think, we need to have the ability to change, but it is also important to be able to keep hold of the good things.
-Some teachers may fear change, as change is uncertain, but it is not necessary for teachers to change everything they currently do in the classroom, but to change some things to make improvements.
-Change is a slow and difficult process, so should be taken step by step.
+As a teacher, I think we need to have the ability to change, but it is also important to be able to keep hold of the good things—like coffee, patience, and the fire extinguisher.
+Some teachers may fear change, as change is uncertain, but it is not necessary for teachers to change everything they currently do in the classroom—just the things that aren't working.
+Like yelling.
+Or falling asleep during silent reading.
+Change is a slow and difficult process, so it should be taken step by step.
+Preferably with tea.

 The wise old owl lived in an oak